Muslims United For Manchester Is Raising Money For Victims Of The Terror Attack

 After all, he set up a similar campaign, “Muslims United For London,” in March, after an ISIS-inspired driver intentionally plowed through a crowd of people on the Westminster Bridge, killing at least four people and wounding more than 40, including the fatal stabbing of a police officer at the Houses of Parliament.
 During the attack, Ahmed was barricaded in one of the government buildings.
 The campaign raised roughly $38,000 from 1,200 supporters, although the service itself has had many larger successes.
 “I think their ability to [reach across] Muslim communities is a unique value add, particularly when it’s Muslim organizations that are involved doing the work,” Ahmed says.

-LaunchGood was cofounded in Detroit in 2011 by Chris Blauvelt, Omar Hamid, and Amany Killawi-Began, three Muslim entrepreneurs who groomed the company through a local incubator program called Bizdom.
-The site officially launched in October 2013, and now has an all-Muslim team of roughly 20 people in five countries.
+LaunchGood was cofounded in Detroit in 2011 by Chris Blauvelt, Omar Hamid, and Amany Killawi, three Muslim entrepreneurs who groomed the company through a local incubator program called Bizdom.
+The site officially launched in October 2013, and now has an predominantly Muslim team of roughly 20 people in five countries.

 While numerous campaigns work to directly support everything from scholarship funds to rebuilding mosques to paying for bone-marrow donations, the group has sadly grown exponentially over the last three and a half years as its projects supporting victims of mass violence have gone viral.
 That includes “Rebuild with Love” which focused on rebuilding black churches and supporting arson victims after a rash of fires in June 2015, about this same time as a deadly church shooting in Charleston, and “Muslims United for San Bernardino” in response to another mass shooting in California, which because of the shooters’ proclaimed support of ISIS, took on the much the same tone as the current response to the arena attack.
 Those campaigns engaged thousands, raising $100,000 and $250,000, respectively.

-Note: Corrections: This article originally misstated the name of LaunchGood founder Amany Killawi and the percentage of Muslims working for the company.
-We’ve updated the text.